vinaymavi/django-heroku/README.md

-# django-heroku
+# Employee Performance Review Tool
-This is test django project configured for heroku cloud to create a ERT tool.
+A tool created in django for employee performance review.